6531503042/6531503042/README.md

 &#10004;Again, I'm Nimit Tanboontor, but you can call me Ben or Ben-Gi 😁.
 I'm a 2nd year software engineer student at Mae Fah Luang University who focuses on learning new architectures.

 &#10007;Yes, I'm a Backend developer, but I'm not focused solely on that.
-I'm also interested in the world of cloud computing and DevOps.
+I'm also interested in the world of cloud computing and Data Field and AI.
 (And I have a bit of Frontend skills too! 😂)

 - 👨🏽‍💻 I’m currently studying as a software engineering student (and currently working on side - project)